paigetomkins/ICR-PoeticMetaphorAnalysis/README.md

 Finally, after using the various aforementioned methods to find the metaphors in the poetry corpus, I plan to generate a plot comparing the different numbers of metaphors found across different time periods (or whatever the final variables are).
 The X-axis will be a measure across time, presumably measured in decades; the Y-axis will be a measure of the number of metaphors present in the poems of that year within the corpus.
 I plan to use matplotlib in Python to create my plot; Seaborn was another option, but I opted for matplotlib since it works particularly well for basic visualizations like the one I will be making and is more compatible with the other libraries I am familiar with (Sial et al, 2021).

+## Licensing and Usage:
+I have used exclusively open-source software and materials to conduct my research; as such, all of my code, in addition to my paper and other associated files are open for public use, replication, and modification.

 ## "Results":
 ...

 ## Sources used* (alphabetized):
-# Author's Name.
+### Author's Name.
 Title of paper.
 Relevance (or lack thereof).

 Feng, Y. and Lapata, M. (2010).
 Visual information in semantic representation.
 Relevant.